Charles Boarman: Early life and career

 Charles Boarman was born in Bryantown, Maryland, on December 24, 1795.
 He was the son of Mary (née Edelen; c.
 1754 – April 23, 1836) and Charles Boarman Sr. (1751 – 1819), a professor at Georgetown College.
 The Boarmans were among the oldest families in colonial Maryland.
 Its patriarch, Major William Boarman (1630–1709), was an officer and administrator under Lord Baltimore, first arriving in the colony in 1645, and became a major landholder in present-day Charles County.
 Many of Charles Boarman's relatives were in the clergy including his uncle Rev. Sylvester Boarman and distant cousins Rev. Father Edelen and Rev. Cornelius Thomas, the latter a rector of St. Anne's Church in Baltimore.
 Boarman's aunt Sallie Edelen was a Sister in the Poor Clares in France before having to flee the country during the Reign of Terror; four of his cousins were among the first women to enter Baltimore's Carmelite Convent.

 Boarman's father was also, at one time, studying to enter the priesthood.
 He was educated at the Jesuit College of Liege, Belgium, and was a scholastic of the Society at the time of the suppression of the Jesuits in 1773.
 As a result, he was released from his vows and returned to Maryland where he met and married his future wife.
 The Boarman family lived on a farm in Charles County while Charles Boarman Sr. resided at Georgetown University.
 In 1799, he moved the family to Georgetown, where they lived in a brick house on the university grounds.
 After Boarman Sr. died, the house was occupied by Mrs. Susan Decatur, widow of Captain Stephen Decatur, until her death in 1860.
 The property was later sold and the house was torn down; the site is now included in the university's baseball field.

 The younger Charles Boarman was educated at Georgetown from 1803 to 1808.
-In 1811, Boarman's father wrote to Robert Brent, the mayor of Washington, D.C. and U.S. Army paymaster, asking for a letter of recommendation for his son in regards to a midshipmans commission in the United States Navy.
+In 1811, Boarman's father wrote to Robert Brent, the mayor of Washington, D.C. and U.S. Army paymaster, asking for a letter of recommendation for his son in regards to a midshipman's commission in the United States Navy.
 In August of that year, on behalf of Boarman's father, Brent wrote to then United States Secretary of the Navy Paul Hamilton endorsing the commission.
 In addition to the father's letter was a personal application from a 16-year-old "Charley" Boarman himself.